python/devguide/developers.rst

 Permissions History
 -------------------

+- Richard Oudkerk was given push privileges on Apr 29 2012 by Antoine Pitrou on recommendation by Charles-François Natali and Jesse Noller, for various contributions to multiprocessing (and original authorship of multiprocessing's predecessor, the processing package).

 - Andrew Svetlov was given push privileges on Mar 13 2012 by MvL at the PyCon sprint.